MoonlightCapital/MoonlightBot-docs/start-up/setting-up-reaction-roles.md

 There are a few things to note:

 * The same role can be given by multiple different emojis in the same group
-* You can assign multiple roles to an emoji by using the set command multiple times.
+* You can assign multiple roles to an emoji by using the set command multiple times
     * Example: `/reaction-roles set group1 emoji1 role1`; `/reaction-roles set group1 emoji1 role2`. <br>
     Doing this will give both roles at the press of the reaction.
-To remove role1 from the emoji you can use the same command as to add it.
+To remove role1 from the emoji you can use the same command as to add it
 * You can only add up to 20 pairs per group (Discord only allows 20 different reactions per message)

 ## Applying your group to messages